Flag IN Thu, Jun 11, 2026 | 06:02 PM IST | Delhi | --°C

 Yes, and more than before.
 Legal streaming platforms have expanded their regional libraries.
 Mobile-only plans have reduced costs.
 Some films now release digitally much faster than they used to.
 Production houses are also uploading content legally on official YouTube channels once theatrical runs end.

-These options may not offer instant access, but they offer safety and reliability something illegal platforms never guarantee.
+These options may not always be instant, but they offer safety and reliability, something illegal platforms never guarantee.

 Piracy hurts smaller films the most.
 Big productions may recover losses.
 Independent and regional projects often cannot.
 When collections drop due to early leaks, theatres pull shows, and future projects struggle to find backing.